 - ◆ For example, internet-based bookstores have largely replaced brick-and-mortar bookstores.
 Virtual books, or e-books, have begun to supplant real printed books.
-Internet shopping malls are doing the same thing to brick-and-mortar shopping malls. - ◆ With real-time communication through the internet, any job that can be moved away to a lower-cost location either has been or will be moved away. - ◆ Robots, including some that can be controlled remotely, have begun to replace human workers in some industries in some countries.
+Internet shopping malls are doing the same thing to brick-and-mortar shopping malls. - ◆ Efficient and timely delivery and logistical services have become vital in this internet age. - ◆ With real-time tele-communication through the internet, any job that can be moved away to a lower-cost location either has been or will be moved away. - ◆ Robots, including some that can be controlled remotely, have begun to replace human workers in some industries in some countries.

-Introduction: The Global Financial Crises Since 2007 and the Aftermath
+Introduction: The Global Financial Crises since 2007 and the Aftermath

-- ◆ The third most important development, albeit a negative one, is the series of global financial crises that have occurred since 2007 (some of them are still on-going to some extent today).
-They began with the sub-prime mortgage loan crisis in the United States in 2007, followed by the collapse of Lehman Brothers in the U. S. in September 2008, and the European sovereign debt crisis since late 2009. - ◆ In order to save the U. S. financial system in the aftermath of the collapse of Lehman Brothers, the U.S. Federal Reserve Board undertook a series of "Quantitative Easing" policies, which succeeded in stabilising the U.S. financial sector, but failed so far to return the U.S. real economy to a path of sustainable growth.
-These financial crises have also proven to be drags on the global economy. - ◆ These financial crises were caused and/or exacerbated in part by financial "over-engineering"; and unless this tendency can be curbed, financial crises are probably unavoidable in the future.
+- ♦ The third most important development, albeit a negative one, is the series of global financial crises that have occurred since 2007 (some of them are still on-going to some extent today).
+They began with the sub-prime mortgage loan crisis in the United States in 2007, followed by the collapse of Lehman Brothers in the U. S. in September 2008, and the European sovereign debt crisis since late 2009. - ◆ In order to save the U. S. financial system in the aftermath of the collapse of Lehman Brothers, the U.S. Federal Reserve Board undertook a series of "Quantitative Easing" policies, which succeeded in stabilising the U.S. financial sector, but failed until recently to return the U.S. real economy to a path of sustainable growth.
+These financial crises have also proven to be drags on the global economy. - ◆ These financial crises were caused and/or exacerbated in part by financial "overengineering"; and unless this tendency can be curbed, financial crises are probably unavoidable in the future.
+Already, Wall Street banks have been trying to roll back the financial reforms mandated by the Dodd-Frank Act before they are even implemented.